 Cut out two ovals from white paper, draw black pupils in the center and glue them to the center of your sun.
 With your black marker add a smile.

+You now have your sunshine pinata paper mache craft.
 Our summer crafts kids are all done and now you are ready to entertain at your next BBQ or summer party!

 Print This Craft & Many More – Crafty Critters: Crafts to Go!”